maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-2/passage-1.md

 ### **Vocabulary Learning Plan: The Mysteries of Stonehenge (4-Part Video Series)**

-This is a revised, compact plan that covers all 58 vocabulary words you need to learn.
-Each video is maximized to the 16-word limit to ensure an efficient and contextual learning experience, telling the complete story of Stonehenge.

 ---

 #### **VIDEO 1: The Ancient Enigma (16 words)**